zeon-studio-portal/barry-portfolio-nextjs/CONTRIBUTING.md

-## 🌟 Contributing to 1supernova
+## 🌟 Contributing to Barry Stamos Personal Website

-A next js powered static website for 1supernova
+A next js powered static website for barrystamos

 ### Prerequisites